CuriousOne23/WhenMathPrays/README.md

 **Support this work:** If this project resonates with you, consider supporting its development at [opencollective.com/whenmathprays](https://opencollective.com/whenmathprays)

-# WhenMathPrays – Core OS™ (Rev 3.2: Im-Only Depth Scaling)
+# WhenMathPrays – Core OS™ (Rev 3.4: Constant-Force Entropy)

 **Love is 2-D. Love counts every shared breath.
 Love decays when forgotten.**